intersystems/git-source-control/CONTRIBUTING.md

 - The repository is mounted at `/home/irisowner/dev/git-source-control/` inside the IRIS container.
 - If port 52774 is already in use, edit the port mapping in `.devcontainer/docker-compose.yml`.
 - If you have an InterSystems license key at `~/iris.key`, it will be mounted into the IRIS container automatically.
+- Claude Code may be used with the authentication options [documented here](https://code.claude.com/docs/en/devcontainer#add-claude-code-to-your-dev-container).
+If you have an AWS Bedrock key set in environment variables on the host machine it will be used by default.

 #### Development